 2017 Highlights Series

 Have you wondered how your Windows Operator Experience could be improved?
-The Pivotal Window Experience team has been working hard to do just this.
-Watch this talk from Pivotal software engineers, Matthew Horan and Natalie Arellano, about their journey from the early days of bringing up Windows cells with MSI installers, porting the BOSH agent over to Windows, and the lessons they learned and the benefits of moving to BOSH.
+The VMware Window Experience team has been working hard to do just this.
+Watch this talk from VMware software engineers, Matthew Horan and Natalie Arellano, about their journey from the early days of bringing up Windows cells with MSI installers, porting the BOSH agent over to Windows, and the lessons they learned and the benefits of moving to BOSH.

 With a large base of developers using .NET, there was a massive opportunity for the Cloud Foundry community to engage with these developers who were missing in the enterprise space.
 These developers did have Windows support through Iron Foundry, but it was not ideal.

 In the early days, Windows operators were forced to manually spin up VMs — a very heavyweight process.
 On some customer sites, it could take up to six months to get a VM up and running, and then validations were needed to install all MSIs on it.

 The Cloud Foundry team saw an opportunity to add support for Windows and cater to users, as they worked on refactoring container runtime for Cloud Foundry.